protobuf-net/protobuf-net.Grpc/docs/gettingstarted.md

 We're using `ValueTask<T>` here, but the library also supports `Task<T>` and simple synchronous `T` (but: please prefer asynchronous when possible).
 Sometimes, you don't actually have data to send in one or both directions; in regular gRPC you'd typically use `.google.protobuf.Empty` as a nil token here, but we don't need to do that here - we can just have a parameterless method (`MultiplyAsync()`) and/or return `void`, `ValueTask` or `Task`.
 The library understands what you intend.
-Additionally, since you may want to specify or query dealines, credentials, send/receive additional headers, trailers, etc, there is a `CallContext` type that expresses this intent, which can be included as an additional parameter **after** the data parameter.
+Additionally, since you may want to specify or query deadlines, credentials, cancellation, or send/receive additional headers, trailers, etc, there is a `CallContext` type that expresses this intent, which can be included as an additional parameter **after** the data parameter.
 Since you don't always need this, it is useful to make this an optional parameter, i.e.